by Elisa Lichtenbaum

 But the Austrian-born starlet was also an inventor whose pioneering work — a frequency-hopping communications system created to help defeat the Nazis during World War II — is the basis for today’s WiFi, GPS and Bluetooth technologies.
 Lamarr’s beauty stood in the way of her getting the credit she deserved for this groundbreaking invention.

-Before the May 18 premiere of Bombshell: The Hedy Lamarr Story, here are 7 fascinating facts about this iconic movie star-turned-inventor.
+Here are 7 fascinating facts about this iconic movie star-turned-inventor.

 1) Her first film was banned by the Pope and Hitler.